 Rents rise 7% in Dublin as mortgage approvals increase

-Mortgage approvals total 4,355 in August, up 4.1% compared with a year ago
+Mortgage approvals total 4,355 in August, up 4.1 per cent compared with a year ago

 Outside Dublin, the standardised average rent reached €903 in the second quarter compared with €839 a year earlier.